United States Regiments & Batteries > New YorkInfantry

 June 8 Corps Review

-July 17 Mustered out at Hall’s Hill, Virginia under Colonel Henry C. Fisk, Lieutenant Colonel Miln and Major Russell
+July 17 The 65th New York Infantry Regiment mustered out at Hall’s Hill, Virginia under the command of Colonel Henry C. Fisk, Lieutenant Colonel Miln and Major Russell